wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 So far we've discussed how to perform a simple delivery from chain A to chain B. However, a fairly common scenario that you may encounter is that you may want to perform a multi-hop delivery from chain A to B to C, or to round-trip a delivery back to the source chain.
 Forwarding is a feature specifically designed to suit these usecases.

-Forwarding is quite similar to a normal requestDelivery action, however it has a couple special traits.
+Forwarding is quite similar to a normal 'send' action, however it has a couple special traits.

 - Instead of calling `send`, you should call `forward`.
 - `forward` can only be called while a delivery is being executed (I.E, during execution of receiveWormholMessages), and can only be called by the contract which is receiving the delivery.